26 Jan Safety – Important in Increasing Activity for Young and Old

 However, over time, roads became very unsafe to run.
 It is right now tough to run on the roadside.
 People, instead, run on long stretches of pavement.
 This is good as it is safe to run from traffic etc. However, with the heavy pounding impact we get from the running on the pavement and thus get injured easily.
 Many out there are not aware of why they get an injury.
 My answer, from my own experience, for not only getting injuries but also on slowing down the process on recovery comes from running on the pavement.
 As such, it is advisable to, in fact, run minimally on pavements and do more runs on the tarmac, dirt ground or grass field, or on the treadmill.

 It is therefore, safe to run, without traffic, at Mac Ritchie Reservoir, Bishan Park, Pasir Ris Park, Botanic Park, Fort Canning Hill, Turf City, East Coast Park, to name a few.

 In Parks, safety problems come from cycling, rollerblading, scooter, etc. Some parks do not allow cycling and it is safe to run, like those at Botanic Gardens.

-The other place safe to run in Singapore is stadium.
+The other place safe to run in Singapore is a stadium.
 Many stadiums are safe.
 However, some flaws are found in some stadiums and I am going to enumerate the points to highlight on how things can be avoided such that people are able to exercise more.
-If the public finds that it is unsafe to run on track, they will usually stop activity, and this is not fair for long term exercise and fitness as a lifelong pursuit.
+If the public finds that it is unsafe to run on the track, they will usually stop the activity, and this is not fair for long term exercise and fitness as a lifelong pursuit.